frullah/svg_use/README.md

 svg_use is a helper for render svg [use](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/use) tag from inline SVG sprite

+Tested with Ruby version 2.5 to 3.0 and Rails version 5.0 to 6.1

 ## Installation

 Add this line to your application's Gemfile: